Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter2/2-maps.md

 ### 4. Prog Array Map

-A program array holds references to other eBPF programs, enabling "tail calls".
+A program array holds references to other eBPF programs, enabling tail calls.
 Tail calls allow one eBPF program to jump into another without returning, effectively chaining multiple programs into a pipeline.
 This map type is essential for building modular and dynamic eBPF toolchains that can be reconfigured at runtime without reloading the entire set of programs.

 <p style="text-align: center;">
   <img src="/images/docs/chapter2/prog-array-map.png" alt="Centered image" />